 In order to ensure the sustainability of the various uses and the environmental health of marine areas, maritime spatial planning and integrated coastal management will have to employ an ecosystem-based approach that ensures the sustainable use and protection of the natural resources that provide the basis for carrying out the various activities.

-The aim is to ensure that the collective pressure of all human activities is kept within levels compatible with a good environmental status and that the capacity of the ecosystem to respond to human-induced changes is not compromised while enabling the use of marine goods and services by present and future generations.
+This means that the collective pressure of all human activities is kept within levels compatible with good environmental status and that it does not compromise the capacity of the ecosystem to respond to human-induced changes, while enabling the use of marine goods and services by present and future generations.